 For the most part, families planned to use the type of care they were currently in, and preferred that type of care as well.
 For those who currently did not have care, they preferred: FFN, center, community afterschool program, then FCC.
 The top three factors that were most important to people in choosing child care now were cleanliness/sanitation, group size, and cost (this was the same despite disaggregation by income or preferred setting).
-When parents were asked about their comfort level with care, about one-third each reported being "most comfortable" with a center, FCC care, or neither.
+When asked if they were most comfortable with a center, FCC, or neither, responses were grouped into about a third for each.